AngusJohnson/Clipper2/Docs/readme.md

 7. Clipper2's Offset behavior for open paths has changed compared to Clipper1.
 The offset value is now the full width of the resulting offset, rather than the per-side value.
 To get similar results to the Clipper1 behavior, double the offset value.
 8. Collinear vertices are retained by default, in contrast to the default behavior of Clipper1.

-When I originally translated this Library from Delphi (Pascal) to C# and C++, I deliberately kept a strong Delphi naming style as I thought this would help with maintenance.
+When I originally translated this library from Delphi (Pascal) to C# and C++, I deliberately kept a strong Delphi naming style as I thought this would help with maintenance.
 In hindsight this was a mistake, and just made the C# andC++ code look odd.
 With this new version, I've attempted to adopt a more conventional naming style for each language, while admitting that I still have very limited coding experience in both these languages.

-Additional notes:
+Additional notes:<br><br>

 	using Path64 = List<Point64>;
 	using Paths64 = List<List<Point64>>;
 	using PathD = List<PointD>;
 	using PathsD = List<List<PointD>>;

-//when using integer coordinates
+  //using integer coordinates
-Clipper clipper = new Clipper(); clipper.AddSubject(subjects);
+	Clipper clipper = new Clipper();
+	clipper.AddSubject(subjects);
 	clipper.AddClip(clips);
 	clipper.Execute(ClipType.Intersection, FillRule.EvenOdd, closedSolution);

-//when using floating point (double) coordinates ClipperD clipper = new ClipperD();
+  //using floating point (double) coordinates
+  ClipperD clipper = new ClipperD();

-Documentation definition:
+<b>Documentation definition:</b><br>
-"Touching" segments are collinear and at least partially overlap one another.
+"Touching" segments are collinear and at least partially overlap one another.<br><br>

 A clipping solution often won't in its simplest form.
-For example, solutions may have "touching" polygons.
+For example, solutions may have "touching" polygons.<br><br>

-Clipping open paths:
+<b>Clipping open paths:</b><br><br>

 The Clipper library clips both closed paths (polygons) and open paths (polylines).
 However, the clipping path (or paths) must be closed.
 In other words polygons and polylines can't be clipped by polylines.
-Clipping is performed using a "sweep line" algorithm, progressing from vertices with the largest Y coordinates to those with the least Y coordinates (or top-down in a Cartesian plane).
+Clipping is performed using a "sweep line" algorithm, progressing from vertices with the largest Y coordinates to those with the least Y coordinates (or top-down in a Cartesian plane).<br><br>

 If an open path segment (open segment) touches a clipping boundary, but does not cross (intersect) it, this is defined as a "touching segment".
 The presence of a touching segment in the clipping solution will depend on which side of the boundary the path was before touching, evaluated using the sweep line method (bottom-to-top, as noted earlier):
 <ul>